2025 LIFO Opportunities & Strategies Guide

 • Reconstruct prior year unit cost using a “reasonable method” (See §1.472-8(e)(2)(iii))

 • Using the zero inflation approach can materially reduce the inflation & resulting LIFO tax benefit when there’s a high percentage of new items.
 For example, assume there’s $20M of inventory at FIFO cost, 10% preexisting item inflation & 25% of the total inventory balance are new items.
-If the zero inflation approach was used to index all new items, the weighted average inflation rate would be 7.3% would result in roughly $730K of LIFO expense, which is about $270K less than the $1M of LIFO expense that would’ve occurred if all goods had a 10% inflation rate (LIFO expense = CY vs. PY LIFO reserve increase; represents the current period’s taxable income reduction from LIFO).
+If the zero inflation approach was used, the weighted average inflation rate would be 7.3% & would result in roughly $730K of LIFO expense, which is about $270K less than the $1M of LIFO expense that would’ve occurred if all goods had a 10% inflation rate (LIFO expense = CY vs. PY LIFO reserve increase; represents current period’s taxable income reduction from LIFO).

 New Item Inflation Treatment Best Practices